St. John's East (federal electoral district): Geography

 The district includes the extreme northeastern part of the Avalon Peninsula including the northern half of the City of St. John's, and the eastern half of the Town of Conception Bay South.
 It also includes Bell Island, Little Bell Island and Kelly's Island.

-The neighbouring ridings are Avalon and St. John's South—Mount Pearl.
+The neighbouring ridings are Avalon and Cape Spear.

 According to Elections Canada, the geographic boundaries for this riding as of the 39th General Election are: